New York City is home to 29 multi-billion dollar media companies, more than any other city in the nation.

 Download the Media NYC 2020 report

-Better connectivity in the City’s commercial districts is critical to the City’s businesses, residents and visitors, and to the City’s ability to drive growth, innovation and maintain its competiveness.
-NYCEDC is seeking up to two Consultants to design, launch, implement, manage, and maintain a free, public access Wi-Fi or other emerging technology wireless network corridor in a New York City commercial district.
-The Program will provide local visitors, tourists, and businesses, particularly those emphasizing technology, innovation, and creativity, with free connectivity by leveraging community relationships with property owners to design and install the wireless network in a high density commercial corridor.
+Better connectivity in the City’s commercial districts is critical to the City’s businesses, residents and visitors, and to the City’s ability to drive growth, innovation and maintain its competitiveness.
+NYCEDC awarded grants to five organizations to expand free, public wireless access across the five boroughs to provide local visitors, tourists, and businesses with free connectivity in key commercial districts.

 A suite of initiatives have been announced to expand New York City’s broadband connectivity and ensure that the City further establishes its leadership position in connectivity and technology for the 21st century.